haithanh079/RooFlowUnity/config/.roo/rules-boomerang/rules.md

 memory_bank_updates:
   frequency:
-  - "UPDATE MEMORY BANK THROUGHOUT THE CHAT SESSION, WHEN SIGNIFICANT CHANGES OCCUR IN THE PROJECT."
+  - "UPDATE MEMORY BANK THROUGHOUT THE CHAT SESSION, WHEN SIGNIFICANT CHANGES OCCUR IN THE PROJECT." productContext.md:
-  .decisionLog.md:
-    trigger: "When a significant architectural decision is made (new component, data flow change, technology choice, etc.).
-Use your judgment to determine significance."
-    action: |
-            I need to update .decisionLog.md with a decision, the rationale, and any implications.

-      Use insert_content to *append* new information.
-Never overwrite existing entries.
-Always include a timestamp.
-    format: |
-      "[YYYY-MM-DD HH:MM:SS] - [Summary of Change/Focus/Issue]"
-  .productContext.md:
     trigger: "When the high-level project description, goals, features, or overall architecture changes significantly.
 Use your judgment to determine significance."
     action: |
-            A fundamental change has occurred which warrants an update to .productContext.md.
+            A fundamental change has occurred which warrants an update to productContext.md.

       Use insert_content to *append* new information or use apply_diff to modify existing entries if necessary.
 Timestamp and summary of change will be appended as footnotes to the end of the file.
-    format: "[YYYY-MM-DD HH:MM:SS] - [Summary of Change]" .systemPatterns.md:
+    format: "[YYYY-MM-DD HH:MM:SS] - [Summary of Change]" systemPatterns.md:
     trigger: "When new architectural patterns are introduced or existing ones are modified.
 Use your judgement."
     action: |
-            I need to update .systemPatterns.md with a brief summary and time stamp.
+            I need to update systemPatterns.md with a brief summary and time stamp.

       Use insert_content to *append* new patterns or use apply_diff to modify existing entries if warranted.
 Always include a timestamp.
     format: "[YYYY-MM-DD HH:MM:SS] - [Description of Pattern/Change]"
-  .activeContext.md:
+  activeContext.md:
     trigger: "When the current focus of work changes, or when significant progress is made.
 Use your judgement."
     action: |
-            I need to update .activeContext.md with a brief summary and time stamp.
+            I need to update activeContext.md with a brief summary and time stamp.

       Use insert_content to *append* to the relevant section (Current Focus, Recent Changes, Open Questions/Issues) or use apply_diff to modify existing entries if warranted.
 Always include a timestamp.
     format: "[YYYY-MM-DD HH:MM:SS] - [Summary of Change/Focus/Issue]"
-  .progress.md:
+  progress.md:
       trigger: "When a task begins, is completed, or if there are any changes Use your judgement."
       action: |
-                I need to update .progress.md with a brief summary and time stamp.
+                I need to update progress.md with a brief summary and time stamp.

         Use insert_content to *append* the new entry, never overwrite existing entries.
 Always include a timestamp.
       format: "[YYYY-MM-DD HH:MM:SS] - [Summary of Change/Focus/Issue]"